Why Duck Creek Technologies Inc. (DCT)’s Most Recent Report Reveals Some Hints About Its Future

 DCT’s Market Performance

-DCT stocks went up by 5.64% for the week, with a monthly drop of -16.73% and a quarterly performance of 18.75%.
-The volatility ratio for the week stands at 6.28% while the volatility levels for the past 30 days are set at 6.28% for Duck Creek Technologies Inc..
-The simple moving average for the period of the last 20 days is -7.43% for DCT stocks with a simple moving average of 6.37% for the last 200 days.
+DCT stocks went down by -8.89% for the week, with a monthly drop of -25.96% and a quarterly performance of 5.49%.
+The volatility ratio for the week stands at 7.56% while the volatility levels for the past 30 days are set at 6.84% for Duck Creek Technologies Inc..
+The simple moving average for the period of the last 20 days is -10.38% for DCT stocks with a simple moving average of -3.25% for the last 200 days.

 Analysts’ Opinion of DCT